citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 The **time** argument must be provided in milliseconds for this to work correctly.
 {{% /alert %}}

+### `sv_pureLevel [level]`

+A console variable used to prevent users from using modified client files.
+There currently are two pure mode levels (1 and 2), an explanation for these levels can be found below:

+- 1: Will block all modified client files except audio files and known graphics mods.
+- 2: Will block all modified client files.

+If modified files are installed in the FiveM folder, they will be ignored - if users however modified base game files, they will receive an error message telling them what file is modified.

 ### `load_server_icon [fileName.png]`

 A console command which loads a specfied icon and sets it as the server icon.
 The icon needs to be a 96x96 PNG file.